wcc17/duplicate-photo-finder/README.md

 (Let me know if you have a faster way to do this ^)

 - Possible updates in future:
-  - Make processes redisperse workload if one process finishes way ahead of others
-  - Find a faster way to has the videos
+  - Find a faster way to hash the videos

  - Only exact copies (aside from file metadata) are calculated as duplicates
  - **No actions are taken to minimize memory usage, so keep that in mind if processing large videos